Author's Purpose by ECSDM

 The students will be lead to the website to read and discuss the three main types of author’s purpose.

-The students will identify the author’s purpose of given text and discuss the clues that led them to their decision.
+The students will identify the author’s purpose in a given text and discuss the clues that led them to their decision.

 SMART Board Page 2: (as needed)